patrickbwarren/map-reduce-monte-carlo/README.md

   safety tip.
 Thanks, Egon.
   &mdash; *Ghostbusters*

-In the dart throwing example, `--seed` is used to set the RNG seed and `--process` is used to set the sequence.
+In the dart throwing example, `--seed` is used to set the RNG seed and `--process` is used to select the stream.
 The conversion to the required `uint64_t` types is done in the C code.

 ### Copying